broadinstitute/tgg-sredocs/docs/infrastructure/development.md

 **Preemptible Node Pools**

-By default, our terraform modules configure GKE node pools that don't have preemptible VMs, since this is more stable for production deployments.
-For development environments, preemptible VMs might be a better choice, since they are dramatically cheaper.
-The example configurations below show how to set your node pools as preemptible.
+For development environments, preemptible or spot VMs might be a good choice, since they are dramatically cheaper.
+The example configurations below show how to set your node pools as preemptible or spot.

 ### Example Deveplopment Configurations